Matthew Stafford: 2015 season

 The 2015 season started rough for Stafford and the Lions with a 0–5 start.
 In the stretch, Stafford passed for six touchdowns and eight interceptions to go along with an average of 241 passing yards per game.
-The Lions got their first victory against the Chicago Bears in Week 6, with Stafford recording 405 passing yards, four passing touchdowns, and one interception in the 37–34 overtime result.
-In Week 12, against the Philadelphia Eagles on Thanksgiving Day, Stafford passed for 337 yards and five passing touchdowns in the 45–14 victory.
+The Lions got their first victory during Week 6 against the Bears, with Stafford recording 405 passing yards, four touchdowns, and an interception in the 37–34 overtime result.

+During Week 12 against the Eagles on Thanksgiving, Stafford threw for 337 yards and five touchdowns in the 45–14 victory.
 It was the fourth time in Stafford's career with a five-touchdown game, becoming the tenth player in NFL history to pull off the feat.
-On December 13, 2015, in Week 14 against the St. Louis Rams, Stafford reached 25,000 passing yards in his 90th career game, becoming the fastest quarterback to reach this milestone, surpassing the previous record held by Dan Marino of 92 games.
-On December 21 against the New Orleans Saints, Stafford posted a single-game career high in passer rating, and broke Jon Kitna's single-game franchise record with an 88.0 completion percentage.
-He completed 22 of 25 passes for 254 yards and three touchdowns to give him a career-high 148.6 passer rating in a Week 15 35–27 win over the Saints.
+Two weeks later against the St. Louis Rams, Stafford reached 25,000 passing yards in his 90th career game, becoming the fastest quarterback to reach this milestone, surpassing the previous record held by Dan Marino of 92 games.
+The following week against the Saints, Stafford posted a single-game career high in passer rating, and broke Jon Kitna's single-game franchise record with an 88.0 completion percentage.
+Stafford finished the 35–27 victory completing 22-of-25 passes for 254 yards and three touchdowns to give him a career-high 148.6 passer rating.

 Stafford became the first quarterback in NFL history to complete 60 percent or more of his passes in all 16 games.
-He finished the 2015 season with 4,262 passing yards, 32 touchdowns, and 13 interceptions.
-Despite Stafford's success, the Lions finished with a 7–9 record and missed the playoffs.
+Stafford finished the 2015 season with 4,262 passing yards, 32 touchdowns, and 13 interceptions to go along with 44 carries for 159 yards and a touchdown.
+Despite his success, the Lions finished with a 7–9 record and missed the playoffs.